SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions.md

 ### Hints and guidelines

 We start with the input data.
-In this case, we have **3 integers** that should be read from the console, as this is the only entry and processing of input for the task.
+In this case, we have **3 integers** that should be read from the console, as this is the only entry and processing of input for the problem.

 Having the start and end year, it is good to understand how we will go through each date, without being confused by how many days there are in the month and whether it is a leap year, and so on.